trade-tariff/electronic-tariff-file/README.md

 ### To create a new file in ICL VME format
 `
 python3 create.py uk
-python3 create.py uk 1 2
+python3 create.py uk 1 2` where argument 1 is the scope [uk|xi], argument 2 is the start index (1st digit of comm code) and argument 3 is the end index  (1st digit of comm code); arguments 2 and 3 are optional.

+### To delete files from AWS
+`
+python3 aws_delete.py [pattern]
 `

 ### Rough numbers of commodities